AdobeDocs/commerce-knowledge-base.en/help/how-to/general/how-to-include-a-team-member-in-support-notifications.md

 ## Cause

 * The team member has not been added to the [!DNL cloud project] with the necessary privileges.
-* The team member does not have a Support account.
+* The team member doesn't have a Support account.

 ## Solution